 Based on data from offshore operator reports submitted as of 11:30 a.m.
-CDT today, personnel are evacuated from a total of 225 production platforms, equivalent to 31.4 % of the 717 manned platforms in the Gulf of Mexico.
+CDT today, personnel are evacuated from a total of 94 production platforms, equivalent to 13.5 % of the 694 manned platforms in the Gulf of Mexico.
 Production platforms are the structures located offshore from which oil and natural gas are produced.
 These structures remain in the same location throughout a project's duration unlike drilling rigs which typically move from location to location.

-Personnel from 7 rigs have also been evacuated; this is equivalent to 5.8 % of the 121 rigs currently operating in the Gulf.
+There are no longer any evacuated rigs in the Gulf.
 Rigs can include several types of self-contained offshore drilling facilities including jackups, submersibles and semisubmersibles.

-From the operators' reports, it is estimated that approximately 76.6 % of the oil production in the Gulf is shut-in.
+From the operators' reports, it is estimated that approximately 46.2 % of the oil production in the Gulf is shut-in.
 As of June 2008, estimated oil production from the Gulf of Mexico is 1.3 million barrels of oil per day.
-It is also estimated that approximately 65.5 % of the natural gas production in the Gulf is shut-in.
+It is also estimated that approximately 40.6 % of the natural gas production in the Gulf is shut-in.
 As of June 2008, estimated natural gas production from the Gulf of Mexico was 7.0 billion cubic feet of gas per day.
 Since that time, gas production from the Independence Hub facility has increased and current gas production from the Gulf is estimated at 7.4 billion cubic feet of gas per day.